We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 Once a registration is made, the user receives a digital entry pass on their phone.
 This can then be scanned by the guards at the office/event premises to verify authorized entry.

 The above use cases show how QR Codes have carved a niche for themselves in security.
-If you are looking for ways to make your processes more secure, you should also use QR Codes.
+If you are looking for ways to make your processes more secure, you should also use a safe QR Code generator.

 VI.
 QR Codes for time-based access control